 Health and Safety

-However, the underlying truth is that God is sovereign over all and while we use common sense to avoid danger, we also know things sometimes happen outside of our control.
+However, the underlying truth is that God is sovereign over all health and safety so while we use common sense to avoid danger, we also know things sometimes happen outside of our control.

-Rome with Purpose makes every effort to provide a safe environment.
+Rome with Purpose makes every effort to provide an environment of health and safety.

 - The convent where we stay is gated and locked.

 - We are registered with the U.S. embassy in case of terrorist threats.

 - Each participant will be asked to give us contact information for someone in the U.S. to contact in case of emergency.

 - We will explain our Emergency Evacuation Plan during orientation.

 - Each Rome with Purpose participant will have an Italian cell phone to use in case of emergency.